jjimenez22/process-manager/backend/README.md

 > Spring Boot

-Run the app with: `mvn spring-boot:run`
+- Run the app with: `mvn spring-boot:run`
+- Run tests with: `mvn test`

 > Java